 Perfect your positioning through messaging, customer feedback, and pricing strategy

-Here’s how Brandt and his team have worked on getting their market positioning right:
+Here’s how Michael and his team have worked on getting their market positioning right:

 Broker useful partnerships with company-aligned partners